rkweehinzmann/user-documentation/docs/doisIntro.md

 # Publishing SciCat datasets

 A **D**igital **O**bject **I**dentifier (DOI) is issued to uniquely identify some object, e.g. data, used for reference e.g. in journal publications.
-In SciCat if one selected his favorite datasets, put them into the cart and clicks ```publish``` DOI minting is triggered.
+In SciCat, if one selects his datasets, puts them into the cart and clicks ```publish```, DOI minting process is triggered.
 This process compises the following steps:

-Data that is known to the data catalog can be published.
-The publication workflow does the following:

 1. It defines a **set** of datasets to be published
 2. It assigns metadata relevant to the publication of the datasets, such as author, abstract etc